Fadab2/reading-notes/class-14.md

   transform: scale(1.25);
 }
 ```
-Other transform values include `skew, tanslate, transform-origin`
+Other transform values include `skew, translate, transform-origin`

 #### 3D setting
- Works on the y, x ans z axes (length, width, depth) rotates elements in any direction using values for each of the 3 axes:
+ Works on the y, x and z axes (length, width, depth) rotates elements in any direction using values for each of the 3 axes:
  ```
  .box-1 {
   transform: perspective(200px) scaleZ(1.75) rotateX(45deg);